Link Search Menu Expand Document

 print("to_features:", explainer.to_features(reason))

-Suppose that the user knows that every instance covered by the explanation (-2, -3, -6, 9) should be classified as a positive instance.
+We compute a reason for this instance: Suppose that the user knows that every instance covered by the explanation (-2, -3, -6, 9) should be classified as a negative instance.
 The model must be rectified by the corresponding classification rule.
 Once the model has been corrected, the instance is classified as expected by the user:

 print("new prediction:", model.predict_instance(instance))